gilliam/articles/architecture-intro.md

 you define in that they can be scaled up and down, and addressed using `<service>.<formation>.service`.

-The client (`gilliam-cli`) comes with a few builtin auxiliary service types, but can be easiliy be extended with more.
+The client (`gilliam-cli`) comes with a few built in auxiliary service types, but can be easily be extended with more.

 ### Built for REST APIs